WCGT

 handicap class will I play with?

-and we treat everyone the same, no matter what your handicap.
+player, and we treat everyone the same, no matter what your handicap index.

 What